xenon-middleware/xenon/doc/userguide.md

 Finally, `getAdaptorSpecificInformation` can be used to retrieve status information from the adaptor.
 Again, each key contains a property of the form described above.
-The possible returned properties can be found in the -Adaptor- section below.
+The possible returned properties can be found in the _Adaptor_ section below.

 ### Credentials interface ###